Gender De-coding and unconscious bias

 I spoke to some senior women for their opinions.
 They thought the process of gender de-coding job adverts was really helpful, especially at at mid-junior levels, when women are unfamiliar with business language, and could be overwhelmed and maybe deterred by its usage.
 They all advocated the use in their own organisations.
 At a senior level care has to be taken for language not to be reductive.

 I passed this idea on to some HR contacts and they agreed.
 I also asked them their thoughts about adding a line suggesting that “those without all the stated qualifications could still apply.”
+This policy is favoured by many to encourage female applicants.
 They all groaned.
-“We would be inundated with under/over qualified applicants”
+“We would be inundated with under/over qualified applicants.”

 But please….. the use of “Ninja” and “Black Belt” should be stopped NOW!